-Workers say railroads’ push for efficiency became too much
+Workers Say Railroads’ Efficiency Push Became Too Much

 “It can go on indefinitely, till they interrupt the cycle by taking paid time off, which the companies routinely reject,” Pierce said.

 Major U.S. freight rail carriers began to accelerate the staffing cuts in recent years as they switched to a system known as precision scheduled railroading, or PSR, which focuses on scaling back excess equipment and employees and streamlining the shipping process.
+The industry has said PSR enables carriers to run more efficiently and provide more reliable service, while also improving profits.
+Freight rail customers and employees say it has resulted in deteriorating working conditions and customer service and little resilience in dealing with unforeseen circumstances, like weather emergencies.
+The Surface Transportation Board, a federal regulatory agency, estimates that the carriers have 30% fewer employees today than six years ago.

+Reducing labor to match this operating model may have been sound in principle, said Paterson, the industry analyst.
+But he said the carriers appeared to have cut back too much to allow them to handle potential disruptions, of which the pandemic was an epic example.

+“When you do PSR, you can drop your head count by 30%, but why don’t you drop it 28% and build in a crew reserve?” he asked.
+“That didn’t happen.”

 With little margin for error, carriers found themselves with too few workers to operate their rail networks once business began to recover in the second half of 2020, putting more and more stress on their workers, and making it even harder for them to take time off.